This is the first part of a two part series on the conservation implications of the Habitat Amount Hypothesis. (View Part 2)

 In the forty years since the negative effects of habitat fragmentation were identified as an extension of well-established ecological theory, there has been a robust scientific exchange about the merits of this idea.
 Most recently, the discussion has centered on the Habitat Amount Hypothesis, which suggests that the number of species in a region depends only on habitat area, and not on habitat fragmentation.

-(Much of the exchange is centered around issues of definitions, assumptions, and methods, topics that will no doubt be addressed in the scientific literature [Fletcher, et al 2018 and Fahrig, et al. 2018].
-You can follow the exchange in the links provided below.)
+(Much of the exchange is centered around issues of definitions, assumptions, and methods, topics that will no doubt be addressed in the scientific literature [Fletcher, et al 2018 and Fahrig, et al. 2018].)

 What is the relevance of this hypothesis for biodiversity conservation?
 I was part of a critique in which we expressed alarm about the paper’s conclusion that “there is no justification for assigning lower conservation value to small patches than to an equivalent area within a large patch,” and about other strident language such as “negative effects [of habitat fragmentation] on ecological responses qualifies as a zombie idea.”

 In that paper, and in an ensuing response, everyone agreed that habitat loss is the primary cause of biodiversity loss.
 The key issue is how to conserve what is left and how to expand conservation areas.